-If you know what are the different types of data (in statistics, maths, or data science), you are able to pick that data type that most closely matches your needs and purposes.
+Understanding the different types of data (in statistics, marketing research, or data science) allows you to pick the data type that most closely matches your needs and goals.

 Why?
-Because the various types of classification of data allow you to correctly use data measurements and thus to correctly make conclusions about it.
+Because the various data classifications allow you to correctly use measurements and thus to correctly make decisions.

 On this page:

-- The most common data types (with examples) every statistician and data scientist should know
+- The most common data types (with examples) in statistics, research, and data science.
+Simply explained.

 - Infographics in PDF